dharmayejju/dotnet-coding-standards/README.md

 ## Internationalization

 When developing custom .NET applications and APIs, use Resource Files (`.resx`) where appropriate to allow for internationalization, as well as to cleanly separate concerns of what text shows in the app and where it can be edited.
-If there’s a need for text translations that can’t be compiled into a Resource, try to find a pre-built solution online or use a plugin appropriate to the platform instead of creating one from scratch.
+If there’s a need for text translations that can’t be compiled into a Resource, try to find a pre-built solution online or use an existing package relevent to the platform instead of creating one from scratch.

 [**BACK TO TOP**](#snapshot-interactive-dotnet-coding-standards)